Choose Park Lane | Community Coalition

 Help Us Save Park Lane

 Due to declining student enrollment, the Canyons School District is considering boundary changes that include Willow Canyon, Park Lane, and Granite Elementary.
-In their September 2, 2025 proposal, they recommended combining Granite and Park Lane Elementary starting next school year.
+In their revised proposal, they recommended Park Lane would close and consolidate with Willow Canyon for the 2027-2028 school year.
 To see their full proposal, go here.

-There is a significant chance that Park Lane could be closed permanently, leaving an empty building for many years to come while students are bussed to Granite Elementary.
-Read below for more information on why we are confident that this is the wrong direction for the district to take.
-If you agree, help us save our school!
+There is a significant chance that Park Lane could be closed permanently, leaving an empty building for many years to come while some students are bussed to Willow Canyon Elementary.
+There is no simple solution, but if you think Park Lane should remain open help us save our school!

 MAKE YOUR VOICE HEARD!